iterative/dvc.org/public/static/docs/command-reference/import.md

 copy the target data from the external source project or its
 <abbr>cache</abbr>).

-The `path` argument of this command is used to specify the location, within the source repository at `url`, of the target(s) to be downloaded.
+The `path` argument of this command is used to specify the location of the target(s) to be downloaded within the source repository at `url`.
 It can point to any file or directory in the source project, including <abbr>outputs</abbr>
 tracked by DVC as well as files tracked by Git.
 Note that for the former, data should be specified in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the source repository.
 (In this case, a default